raceintospace/raceintospace/README.md

 Linux
 =====

-Build as described above, except we rely on the operating system to provide most of the dependencies.
+We rely on the operating system to provide most of the dependencies.
 If you're on a Debian-based system, you can get everything with:

     $ sudo apt-get install cmake libsdl-dev libboost-dev libpng-dev \
         libogg-dev libvorbis-dev libtheora-dev libprotobuf-dev protobuf-compiler